Report of the German-Tunisian Exchange Seminar by the GESW

 All in all, the whole seminar was an incredible experience, giving us Germans a unique insight into the complexity of Tunisian politics and democratic developments which have taken place since 2011.
 As well as showing us that democracy is a privilege which relies on a population committed to a democratic mentality, assisting the government through Civil Society Organizations and being ready to defend its freedoms and rights.

-Alexander Reiffenstuel is a German participant of of the program „Living and Shaping Democracy“ at GESW.
+Alexander Reiffenstuel is a German participant of the project „Living and Shaping Democracy“ at GESW and ATACJL.
 He studies Islamic Studies in Berlin.